Backlund scores for 5th straight game, Flames beat Avalanche

 Just 43 seconds after Chiasson made it 3-0 with 6:35 left in the third, Calgary made it three power play goals when Gaudreau faked out Pickard and stuffed the puck inside the goal post.

+''Special teams were a big part of the game obviously,'' Colorado coach Jared Bednar said. ''We've been undisciplined with our sticks and tonight you didn't see much different and it ended up costing us a hockey game.''

 Calgary's power play has been on a real roll the last five weeks.
-Ranked 30th in the NHL at the end of November at 10.1 percent (8 for 79), it has been the best in the NHL since that point, operating at 35.7 percent (20 for 56).
+Ranked 30th in the NHL at the end of November at 10.1 percent (8 for 79), it has been the best in the NHL since that point, operating at 35.7 percent (20 for 56) to climb to 10th.

+''After 40 minutes, not the best 5-on-5 game we played all year, but we're coming into the third with a 2-0 lead thanks to two power play goals.
+Special teams are huge in this league and our power play has been great,'' said Chiasson.

 Colorado's best spurt came midway through the second period while down 1-0 when they had a pair of 2-on-1s just minutes apart.
 But neither resulted in a shot.
-Mikael Grigorenko fired Joe Colborne's set-up wide on the first.
+Mikael Grigorenko fired Colborne's set-up wide on the first.
 Then, Mikko Rantanen fired a shot off the post after a nice pass from Nathan MacKinnon.

 NOTES: Backlund's goal was his 200th NHL point. ...
 Backlund ties Dallas' Patrick Eaves and Pittsburgh's Sidney Crosby for the second-longest goal-scoring streak this season.
 Nashville's James Neal had a six-game run in November. ...
 Freddie Hamilton drew into the Flames' lineup for the first time since Dec.
 2. ...
-Since his opening-game hat trick, Avs forward Joe Colborne has gone 29 games without a goal.
+Since his opening-game hat trick, Colborne has gone 29 games without a goal.

 UP NEXT